 Martin has authored a book titled Sailing is a Breeze: Learning to Sail a Laser, Sunfish or Other Small Boat; has edited a book titled Biomechanics of Sport: Selected Readings; has authored a fitness manual titled "Health-Related Physical Fitness Testing and Guidelines for Exercise Prescription," has written chapters for two books, and has written more than 40 articles for professional journals.
 Martin has also presented more than 70 papers in the United States and abroad.

 His avocation is "Outdoor Pursuits"--he has completed 49.8 of the fifty state highpoints and has published the "Martin Classification of Difficulty for U.S. State Highpoints."
-He is in the process of traveling to and "physically" experiencing (e.g. hiking, climbing, backpacking, swimming, canoeing, kayaking, rafting, snorkeling, canyoning, cycling, etc.) every national park and monument.
+He has also traveled to and “physically” experienced (e.g. hiking, climbing, backpacking, swimming, canoeing, kayaking, rafting, snorkeling, canyoning, cycling, etc.) every National Park.
+He is in the process of completing every National Monument.
+The purpose of this personal/professional project has been to provide experiences that assist him in his writing and presenting on topics promoting healthy physical activity on our protected land and water.
 A recent professional activity has been the production of recreational use maps for rivers in southwest Ohio.
 Links to these maps and river reports can be found on his web page.
 Martin received his B.S. from the University of Illinois and his M.A. and Ph.D. from the University of Maryland.
 He joined the Wittenberg faculty in 1980.